vatlab/vat-docs/content/Documentation/vtools_commands/update.md

 Option `--from_file` allows command `vtools update` to update variant and/or genotype info fields by reading info from an external file.
 This process is similar to `vtools import` but has two major differences:

-*   `` `vtools update `` does not import any new variant even if the external file has more variants.
+*   `` vtools update `` does not import any new variant even if the external file has more variants.
-*   `` `vtools update `` can add or update fields from **position, range or field based input files**.
+*   `` vtools update `` can add or update fields from **position, range or field based input files**.
 That is to say, you could update fields from input files that describes variants at particular locations or chromosomsal regions.
 Variants belonging to the same location or region will share the updated info.

 The variant or genotype fields that will be added or updated depends on the file format (cf. `vtools show formats`).
 File formats accept parameters to specify what fields to import.
 For example, parameters `--var_info` and `--geno_info` can be used with [format vcf][1] to specify which variant and genotype info fields to be updated from a `vcf` file.

 <details><summary> Examples: create a project</summary>

-Let us create a directory update and import an empty project with a few test vcf files `V1.vcf`, `V2.vcf` and `V3.vcf`,
+Let us create a directory update and import an empty project with a few test vcf files `V1_hg38.vcf`, `V2_hg38.vcf` and `V3_hg38.vcf`,

     % mkdir update
     % cd update